paulbrenker/thesis/README.md

 <!-- LTeX: language=en -->

-# Relevanz von Linterregeln für die Qualität von OpenAPI Spezifikationen
+# Relevance of Linter Rules for the Quality of OpenAPI Specifications

 ![Cover](tex/img/cover.jpeg)